verchalent/MaryAndFriends/README.md

 ### Scaling

-Additional agents can be added at any time by running the script with new agent names.
-The system is designed to handle multiple concurrent agents efficiently.
+Additional chat agents can be added at any time by running the script with new agent names.
+The system is designed to handle multiple concurrent chat agents efficiently.

 ## License